HannesLundh/Python-101/ex06_azure_function_http/README.md

 ## Discussion Points

-- Differences vs C# Azure Functions bindings:
-  - No method overloading, dynamic typing, etc.
-- Request/response types:
-  - `func.HttpRequest` for incoming HTTP requests
-  - `func.HttpResponse` for outgoing responses
-- Where Python feels more dynamic vs static C#:
+- Python Function Apps mirror C# structure but with more dynamic behavior.
-  - Less ceremony for JSON handling
+- JSON handling is explicit instead of automatic model binding.
-  - Easier experimentation in local dev
+- Environment variables work exactly the same as in C# Functions.

 ---

 ## Stretch Goals

-- Read a `DEFAULT_NAME` from `local.settings.json` / environment if no name is provided
+- Read `DEFAULT_NAME` from environment when no name is provided.
-- Add simple validation (e.g., reject numeric-only or digit-containing names)
+- Add input validation (e.g., reject names containing digits).
-- Add another function:
+- Add additional endpoints like `/health`.
-  - `/health` returning `{ "status": "ok" }`
-- Log extra metadata:
+- Log metadata such as IPs and headers.
-  - Query params
-  - Client IP
-  - Request method

 ---

 By completing this exercise you will:

-- Understand how Python Azure Functions handle HTTP requests
+- Understand Python’s approach to Azure Functions
-- Practice combining query string parsing, JSON parsing, and environment variables
+- Work with HTTP, JSON, validation, and environment variables
-- See how Python compares to C# in the Azure Functions world
+- Compare the Python experience directly to C# Azure Functions